-At Marin and Barrett, Inc., our experienced team of Rhode Island Criminal Defense Attorneys have defended hundreds of young adults charged by local Rhode Island Police Departments with being a minor in possession of alcohol.
+Our experienced team of Rhode Island Criminal Defense Attorneys has defended hundreds of young adults charged by local Rhode Island Police Departments with being a minor in possession of alcohol.
 Oftentimes, these cases are instituted and prosecuted as part of a public campaign against underage drinking and a crackdown on local bars that allow underage individuals to enter without proper (or with fake) identification.
 As experienced defense attorneys, we often see these charges bought in the beginning of the college year, typically in September or October when students are just returning to school.
 We have had years of success representing young adults facing these charges and our effective and proven criminal defense strategies have helped many of our clients avoid a criminal convictions, license suspensions, and negative consequences that would have followed them for years.

 Rhode Island Minor in Possession of Alcohol Lawyers